MinervaInteractiveMedia/CoLa/README.md

 The setup runs on an in-house server.
 For reference, the guide was built around:

 - CPU: Intel Core i5-12600KF
-- RAM: 96GB DDR4
+- RAM: 32GB DDR4
-- GPU: 2× Nvidia RTX 3090 (24GB each)
+- GPU: 1× Nvidia RTX 3080 (24GB VRAM)
 - Storage: 1TB NVMe SSD

-For a smaller institutional setup (single user or light concurrent use), a single RTX 3090 or equivalent AMD GPU with 24GB VRAM is sufficient for 14–32B models.
+For a smaller institutional setup (single user or light concurrent use), a single RTX 3080 or equivalent AMD GPU with 24GB VRAM is sufficient for 14–32B models.

 ### Setup overview